patryk47853/CRUD-Customers-List/README.md

 # Customer Data Management System

 <p>This is a simple CRUD Spring MVC application, created mainly for educational purposes.
-It's based on Spring MVC, Hibernate and MySQL - using XML configuration.</p>
+It's based on Spring MVC, Hibernate and MySQL - using Maven and XML configuration.</p>

 ### Functionality
 - Connect via SQL database